MuniruIssah/qr-code-component/README.md

 - [Tailwind](https://tailwindcss.com/) - For styles

 ### What I Learned
-- Using Web Fonts in Gatsby - [Learn More](https://www.gatsbyjs.com/docs/how-to/styling/using-web-fonts/)
+- Using Web Fonts in Gatsby - [GatsbyJS: Using Web Fonts](https://www.gatsbyjs.com/docs/how-to/styling/using-web-fonts/)
 - How to change the favicon in Gatsby -[When Shit Breaks](https://whenshitbreaks.com/blog/how-to-change-the-favicon-in-gatsby/)
 ### Awesome sections